Canada kicks off world juniors with win over Russia

 Speers valiantly tried to put his body in front of the Russians and the puck, and his best move came when he skated in front of a defenceman at the point, kicked out his foot and blocked a blast from the point.
 Speers was given an appreciative ovation from the crowd when the play finally stopped and from that point Canada’s play picked up.

-Centre Dylan Strome gave Canada a 2-1 lead with Russian forward Mikhail Sergachev, a first-round pick of the Montreal Canadiens, in the box for hooking.
-This time, passes found their mark and Strome, playing the right point on the power play, scored on a one-timer thanks to a nice pass from Matt Barzal.
+“Those penalty guys are heart and soul,” said Canadian centre Dylan Strome, who finished with two goals.
+“They go out there and throw their bodies on the line, blocking shots.

+“Speers had a couple with no stick in his hand, he was hitting guys.
+I thought he was the hardest-working guy tonight.”

-Nicolas Roy did a nice job of digging the puck out of a crowd in the high slot to give Canada a 3-1 lead at 17:08.
-His shot eluded Russian goaltender Ilya Samsonov, a Washington Capitals prospect.
+After Sergachev was penalized for hooking, Strome scored his first goal on the power play at 13:15 to send Canada on the way to the win.
+Four minutes later, forward Nicolas Roy did a nice job of digging the puck out of a crowd in the high slot to give Canada a 3-1 lead.

+“Maybe,” Roy said when asked if there were some lapses in Canada’s game.
+“Sometimes they had momentum but overall we played a good 60 minutes.”

 By this point, Canada was fully in charge of the game for the first time since the opening five minutes of the first period when Tyson Jost, a first-round pick of the Colorado Avalanche, roofed a backhand to open the scoring.
 It was a nice finish to an equally nice setup, as Jost skated into the high slot, found himself alone and yelled loud enough for a pass to be heard in the last row of the building.